Regulations on Guest Speakers and Presentations

 • If previously established time, place, and manner regulations are not being followed, or if speech or expression violates the Institutional Policy on Freedom of Expression or any of its supporting regulations or procedures, appropriate action will be taken by an authorized University official or law enforcement officer.
 Such action normally will include a request for order, removal of the offenders, or closure of the event.

 The sponsoring organization must include the following statement in its advertisements, announcements, and press releases: “The presence of a guest speaker on the campus of the University of San Francisco does not necessarily imply approval or endorsement by the University of the views expressed by the guest speaker or by anyone else present at the event.”
-In addition, the Vice Provost for Student Life or designee may require that this statement be read at the beginning of the speech or presentation.
+In addition, the Vice President for Student Life or designee may require that this statement be read at the beginning of the speech or presentation.

 GROUNDS FOR REFUSING A SPEAKER

-• The Assistant Vice Provost for Student Engagement may refuse to permit an off-campus speaker to appear on campus only if it is determined that the proposed speech will constitute a clear and present danger to the orderly operation or peaceful conduct of campus functions, or will violate any of the provisions included herein as well as the Institutional Policy on Freedom of Expression, Activities Regulations, and Event Scheduling Policies (see Fogcutter Student Handbook).
+• The Assistant Vice President for Student Engagement may refuse to permit an off-campus speaker to appear on campus only if it is determined that the proposed speech will constitute a clear and present danger to the orderly operation or peaceful conduct of campus functions, or will violate any of the provisions included herein as well as the Institutional Policy on Freedom of Expression, Activities Regulations, and Event Scheduling Policies (see Fogcutter Student Handbook).
 (This provision is not directed at guest lecturers invited by an instructor to appear in the classroom during regularly scheduled classes.)

-• Members of a registered student organization who believe that a decision to refuse a guest speaker has been made in a manner that denies their rights as members of the University community may file an appeal, in writing, with the Vice Provost for Student Life (University Center 5th Floor).
-The decision of the Vice Provost is final, subject only to appeal to the President of the University.
+• Members of a registered student organization who believe that a decision to refuse a guest speaker has been made in a manner that denies their rights as members of the University community may file an appeal, in writing, with the Vice President for Student Life (University Center 5th Floor).
+The decision of the Vice President is final, subject only to appeal to the President of the University.